igsr/1000Genomes_data_indexes/sv_discovery_indexes/README_hgsvc_datareuse_statement.md

 ###Methods development using Project data

-Researchers who have used small amounts of Project data (<= one chromosome in a region not of general interest) may present methods development posters, talks, and papers that include these data prior to the first major Project paper, without needing Project approval or authorship, although the Project should be acknowledged.
+Researchers who have used small amounts of Project data (<=one chromosome or chromosomal regions not of general interest) may present methods development posters, talks, and papers that include these data prior to the first major Project paper, without needing Project approval or authorship, although the Project should be acknowledged.
 Methods presentations or papers on global analyses or analyses using large amounts of Project data, on topics that the Consortium plans to examine, would be similar to large-scale analyses of Project data: researchers within the Project may make presentations or submit papers at the same time as the main Project presentations and papers, and others could do so after the Project publishes the first major analysis paper.